Azure/azure-webpubsub/.github/ISSUE_TEMPLATE/bug_bush.md

 ---
-name: 🐞 Bug Bash
+name: 🐞 Bug
-about: Create a report about the bugs you find in Bug Bash
+about: Create a bug you find in the service
 ---

 ### Description